derykmakgill/q/_posts/2014-08-14-filters-joins-aggregations.md

 # Self AND Inequality Joins

 The final concepts we will learn about is self and equality joins.
-As[^2] a concrete example, supposed that we wanted to compute the number of shared ingredients for all pairs of recipes.
+As a concrete example, supposed that we wanted to compute the number of shared ingredients for all pairs of recipes.